Why we need training to challenge far-right extremism?

 When will I receive my Zoom link?

-You will receive reminder emails with the date and time of your training including the link to log in to the meeting.
+Approximately one week before the training, you will receive a reminder email with the date and time of the training including the link to log in to the online workshop.

 I can’t make the date anymore, can I get a refund?